Seven Questions You Want Answered After An Accident

 How much auto insurance coverage should I carry?

 Full coverage unless your car is not worth the cost, and you can afford to replace it if totaled.
-See that your policy includes med pay for doctor bills and uninsured motorist (UM) coverage against hit-and-runs and other eventualities.

 What if I’m driving a friend’s car and cause an accident.
 Whose insurance company pays?